-“The purpose of meditation is personal transformation.”* Here at Healing Solutions, we couldn’t agree more.
+“The purpose of meditation is personal transformation.”* We couldn’t agree more.
 Meditation therapy seeks to transform your body, your mind, and your spirit.
-Just about every week new scientific research is published illustrating how fMRIs and EEGs for example, are being used to scientifically validate the benefits of active sitting.
+Just about every week new scientific research is published illustrating how medical technology like fMRIs and EEGs are being used to scientifically validate the benefits of active sitting.

 Active Sitting?
 Sounds like an oxymoron, right?
 But it isn’t.
 Another way to look at what happens during meditation is: Body asleep, Mind awake.

-Meditating therapy involves a process.
-It’s an active form of brain training.
+Meditation is a process.
+It’s an active form of mind training.
 It’s practiced all over the world.
 Generally, meditators sit and focus on the breath.
 With practice, respiration slows and random rapid-fire thoughts decelerate.
 Control of the mind is gradually achieved, allowing the body and brain to rest.

-Why should you practice meditation therapy?
+Why should you embark on a meditation practice?
 What are its benefits?
+Research as shown that . . .

 - Meditation reduces physical and psychological stress.

 - It helps relieve subjective levels of personal and social anxiety and depression.